espruino/EspruinoDocs/info/Gadgetbridge.md

 * Go to `Apps` then `Permissions` then `Permissions`(again)
 * Now click `Calendar` and scroll down to `Bangle.js Gadgetbridge` and check if it is under `Allowed`.
 If not, click it under `Denied` and then click `Allow`
 * Now click `Location` and scroll down to `Bangle.js Gadgetbridge` and check if it is under `Allowed All the Time`.
 If it is, click it and then click `Allow`

+On some custom Android ROMS (and Xiaomi/Redmi MIUI phones) you need to grant extra permissions for 'Find My Phone' to be able to create a sound.
+See https://gadgetbridge.org/basics/features/find-phone/

 If you're using the [Play Store Gadgetbridge](https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs), you can also [sign up to be a tester](https://play.google.com/apps/testing/com.espruino.gadgetbridge.banglejs) - occasionally we will release a new